tomjmul/ouimeaux/docs/api.rst

 -------
 A simple signals framework (using pysignals_) is included to replace the rudimentary events in earlier releases.
-These are found in the `ouimeaux.signals` module.
+These are found in the `wemo.signals` module.
 Signal handlers may be registered using the ``receiver`` decorator and must have the signature ``sender, **kwargs``::

     @receiver(devicefound)